symfony/symfony-docs/reference/dic_tags.rst

 translation.provider_factory
 ----------------------------

-**Purpose**: To register a factory creating custom Translation Provider
+**Purpose**: to register a factory related to custom translation providers

-Register your factory as a service and tag it with ``translation.provider_factory``:
+When creating custom :ref:`translation providers <translation-providers>`, you must register your factory as a service and tag it with ``translation.provider_factory``:

 .. configuration-block::